 You can visit the inside and the outside of the Castle, including the Museum of Footwear and the Pinacoteca Civica managed by the Comune di Vigevano, the Archaeological Museum of Lomellina (free entry) and the “Leonardiana”.

-the following can be visited on your own: Courtyard, Stables, Covered Road.
+The following areas can be freely visited : Courtyard, Stables, Covered Road.

-These areas can only be seen on guided tours: Palazzo Ducale, Ghiacciaia, former prisons, Falconiera (guided tour 10€ including 2€ entrance ticket)
+These areas can only be visited on guided tours: Palazzo Ducale, Ghiacciaia, former prisons, Falconiera (guided tour 10€ including 2€ entrance ticket).

 ENTRANCES: from Piazza Ducale (stairs), from Corso della Repubblica (disabled access), from Via Rocca Vecchia

 CONTACT: Piazza Ducale, entrance under the portico under the Tower – Ph +39.0381.691636 / +39.329.3194342 –email@example.com

 Inside Vigevano’s Castle, the Leonardiana is the place that houses a multimedia exhibition exploring all the works of one of mankind’s greatest geniuses and his relationship with the town of Vigevano.